-VARIETY Talking Up Tulsa Town Hall for 2020-21 Season There's a buzz that comes with spectacular entertainment.
-I'm talking about a dance perfortalking about a dance pe mance that leaves you breathless, or a concert that rouses your soul.
+GREATER TULSA REPORTER NEWSPAPERS VARIETY Talking Up Tulsa Town Hall for 2020-21 Season There's a buzz that comes with searching and deliberating those spectacular entertainment.
+I'm speakers who will address current talking about a dance perfor- issues, and who challenge our Show Buzz mance that leaves you breathless, or a concert that rouses your soul.
 I love a play with a message I have to dig for and dissect.
 When one's synapses fire at will, it's a rush.
 If you seek out mind-expanding experiences, or don't mind a bit of world-shaking, I hope you are aware of Tulsa Town Hall.
-Over the three decades I have attended TTH lectures, I have been shaken and stirred, and left breathless with admiration.
-For 85 years, Town Hall has presented authorities in every imaginable field to "open minds and stir curiosities," as its mission states.
+Over the three decades I have attended TTH lectures, I have been shaken and stirred, and left with admiration.
+By NANCY HERMANN breathless For 85 years, Town Hall has presented authorities in every imaginable field to "open minds and stir curiosities," as its mission states.
 The upcoming 86th season brims with big-time rousers and shakers who will do just that.
-"Tulsa Town Hall works very hard to bring a speaker lineup that is diverse, compelling and within our current budget and schedule," says Program Committee Chair Carol Spears.
-"The TTH Program Committee is a select group of Board members chosen by the president who spend hours re- 1/Thecinnamonrollguy (in #CinnamonRollGuySD) einnamon Rolle
+"Tulsa Town Hall works very hard to bring a speaker lineup that is diverse, compelling and within our current budget and schedule,' says Program Committee Chair Carol Spears.
+"The TTH Program Committee is a select group of Board members chosen by the president who spend hours rethis event, "New York Times" columnist and author David Brooks will visit us on Sept.

-Show Buzz By NANCY HERMANN sights."
-As currently scheduled, opening the series in September is political and cultural commentator David Brooks.
-Says Spears, "Who would have imagined a year ago, when we bethinking or help us gain new in- Says Spears, "Who would have imagined a year ago, when we began to curate our 2020-21 season that we would be dealing with the worldwide crisis of COVID-19?
-As we re-evaluate our personal and societal priorities in light of this event, "New York Times" columnist and author David Brooks will visit us on Sept.
 11 to discuss his new book, 'The Second Mountain,' and what matters most in our lives."
-A precursor to the November election, Tulsa Town Hall hosts political cartoonist Kevin Kallaugher on Oct.
+A precursor to the Novem-ber election, Tulsa Town Hall hosts political cartoonist Kevin Kallaugher on Oct.
 16. Kallaugher has created witty, insightful cartoons for "The Observer," "The Sunday Telegraph" and "The Mail on Sunday," along with being the editorial cartoonist for "The Baltimore Sun."
 He was the first resident cartoonist for Britain's "The Economist" in its 145-year history.
 His cartoons have appeared in more than 100 publications worldwide and in exhibitions at London's Tate Gallery and the Library of Congress.
 Kallaugher will comment on current events with pen in hand during a fun and interactive presentation.
 Over the years, Town Hall has presented a range of speakers who are thought-provoking.
 Mexico's former president Vicente Fox and political consultant James Carville, for instance, pulled no punches.
 Someone who has been a Washington insider for decades with ties to President George Herbert Walker Bush and his son, among many others, is Republican political strategist Karl Rove.
-Dubbed "the Archiby President George W. Bush, Rove served as Bush's Senior Advisor and Deputy Chief of Staff.
+Dubbed "the Archiby President George W. tect."
+Bush, Rove served as Bush's Senior Advisor and Deputy Chief of Staff.
 Following retirement, he became a Fox News contributor, "Wall Street Journal" columnist and "New York Times" best-sell-